21st Session of the International Bioethics Committee (IBC)

 Joint Session of the IBC and the Intergovernmental Bioethics Committee (IGBC)

-In order to streamline the work methods of the two Committees, the public meetings of the 21st Session of the IBC will be held in conjunction with the Joint Session of the IBC and the IGBC on 9 and 10 September 2014.
+In order to streamline the work methods of the two Committees, the public meetings of the 21st Session of the IBC were held in conjunction with the Joint Session of the IBC and the IGBC on 9 and 10 September 2014.

-Meetings reserved only for members of the IBC will take place on 8, 11 and 12 September 2014.
+Meetings reserved only for members of the IBC took place on 8, 11 and 12 September 2014.

-In addition, the revision of the Recommendation on the Status of Scientific Researchers (1974) has been included as an item for discussion, so as to ensure that the feedback of the two Committees are taken into consideration in this process.
-The outcome of this reflection will feed into the discussion of the World Commission on the Ethics of Scientific Knowledge and Technology (COMEST) on this item during its session in October 2014.
+In addition, the revision of the Recommendation on the Status of Scientific Researchers (1974) was also included as an item for discussion, so as to ensure that the feedback of the two Committees is taken into consideration in this process.
+The outcome of this reflection contributed into the discussion of the World Commission on the Ethics of Scientific Knowledge and Technology (COMEST) on this item during its session in October 2014.
 This is intended as a first step towards closer collaboration of the IBC, the IGBC and COMEST.

 Working documents of the meeting will be made available on this webpage prior to the Session.